Code-Institute-Submissions/GarethJohn-Resume-and-Portfolio/README.md

   - The solution to this was found in the [Slack community](https://code-institute-room.slack.com/archives/C7J2ZAVHB/p1592942356085000?thread_ts=1592936056.080800&cid=C7J2ZAVHB); and was simply a case of relocating one of the bootstrap JS CDN links to the 'head'

-- While building the navbar toggler, the menu items would only appear on the right.
+- While building the navbar toggler, the menu items would only appear on the left.
   - The solution was provided on [Stack Overflow](https://stackoverflow.com/questions/47518911/boostrap-4-navbar-collapse-menu-right-align/50881393)